piesrtasty/SecureJS/README.md

 5. We are not looking for functionality that encrypts/decrypts the stored data. -- We only want to store data in such a way that you can only gain read / write privileges by supplying the access key.

-Comment on the implementation and considerations that would make writing such a function possible.